Nick Thomas-Symonds: Paymaster General

-On 8 July 2024, he was appointed Paymaster General, Minister for the Cabinet Office and Minister for the Constitution and European Union Relations, as the Government’s Lead Negotiator on the UK-EU “Reset” negotiations.A close ally of Sir Keir Starmer his strategy was to make progress across three pillars: first, security and defence; second, citizens’ safety, covering serious and organised crime, including people smuggling; and third, trade and growth.
+On 8 July 2024, he was appointed Paymaster General, Minister for the Cabinet Office and Minister for the Constitution and European Union Relations, as the Government's Lead Negotiator on the UK-EU 'Reset' negotiations.
+A close ally of Sir Keir Starmer his strategy was to make progress across three pillars: first, security and defence; second, citizens’ safety, covering serious and organised crime, including people smuggling; and third, trade and growth.

-On 4 February 2025, in a speech at the UK-EU Forum, Nick Thomas-Symonds declared: “the time for ideologically-driven division is over…the time for ruthless pragmatism is now.”
+On 4 February 2025, in a speech at the UK-EU Forum, Nick Thomas-Symonds declared: "the time for ideologically-driven division is over…the time for ruthless pragmatism is now."

 On 7 May 2025, Nick Thomas-Symonds indicated that the Government would be open to agreeing a “smart, controlled” Youth Mobility Scheme with the EU.

 On 19 May 2025, at the first post-Brexit UK-EU Summit at Lancaster House, the UK and the EU agreed a new Strategic Partnership including: a Security and Defence Partnership; a sanitary and phytosanitary agreement reducing trade barriers in agri-food products, food, and drink; energy; crime and irregular migration; and on eGates.
 Nick Thomas-Symonds declared that the “UK-EU Strategic Partnership…delivers on jobs, bills and borders.

-Andrew Marr wrote in the New Statesman that Nick Thomas-Symonds was “the brain behind Labour’s EU deal” and asked: “with his talk of “ruthless pragmatism”, is Nick Thomas-Symonds the heir to Harold Wilson?”.
+Andrew Marr wrote in the New Statesman that Nick Thomas-Symonds was "the brain behind Labour's EU deal" and asked: "with his talk of "ruthless pragmatism", is Nick Thomas-Symonds the heir to Harold Wilson?".

-Nick Thomas-Symonds pursued legislation to remove the right of hereditary peers to sit and vote in the House of Lords.
-He introduced the Bill at Second Reading on 15 October 2024, arguing that: “The second Chamber plays a vital role in our constitution, but people should not have a role in voting on and scrutinising our laws in Parliament by an accident of birth.”

-Nick Thomas-Symonds established the Infected Blood Compensation Scheme in Regulations in August 2024 and February 2025.

 Personal life

-Thomas-Symonds is married, and has three children.
+Thomas-Symonds is married, and has three children and supports Liverpool.